 Making Positive Feedback the Norm

 Positive feedback is a culture-driven management style.
-Implementing effective positive feedback techniques must start with training top-level management and continue down through to lower levels.
+Implementing effective positive and constructive feedback techniques must start with training top-level management and continue down through to lower levels.
 It must be a mindset adopted and practiced by leaders and employees alike.